 Minetest and its components

-- Minetest Engine: a game engine consisting of a collection of libraries connected by C++ code.
+- Minetest: a game engine consisting of a collection of libraries connected by C++ code.

-- Minetest Game: the main subgame (usually) shipped with Minetest, a base for modding.
-Found in the minetest_game repository.
+- Minetest Game: Official name of the default game (usually) shipped with Minetest, a base for modding.

 - Server: the program that manages and distributes mod, texture and sound data to the players.
 It also does all of the mod initiation.